UPDATE 3-H&M says June sales rise after chilly second quarter

 H&M had previously said quarterly sales stood at 31.6 billion crowns, roughly unchanged from a year ago.

-Inditex has weathered the European downturn better than H&M, helped by faster emerging-market growth, but last week posted a weak quarterly profit growth due to the cold weather and gloom in its home market Spain.
+Inditex has weathered the European downturn better than H&M, helped by faster emerging market growth, but last week posted weak quarterly profit growth due to the cold weather and gloom in its home market Spain.

-Online retailers including Zalando and ASOS are also starting to give chains such as H&M a run for their money, with steep sales growth, albeit from relatively low levels.
+Online retailers such as Zalando and ASOS are also starting to give chains such as H&M a run for their money, with steep sales growth, albeit from relatively low levels.

-Persson said H&M beginning in 2014 would speed up its online expansion and launch Web stores in several countries each year.
+Persson said H&M would from 2014 speed up its online expansion and would launch web stores in several countries each year.
 "It is exciting countries that we are looking at, large markets when it comes to retail and online trade," he told Reuters.

 "It's a considerably faster expansion pace when it comes to web stores than we have had historically," he said, adding H&M was looking not only at Europe but also countries such as China, where Inditex launched last year.